trjaffe/tvguide/README.md

-# Project Title
+# TVGuide
-TVGuide -- the Transiting Exoplanet Survey Satellite (TESS) Viewing Guide.

 ### Summary

-This is a downloadable version of the
+This is the Transiting Exoplanet Survey Satellite (TESS) Viewing Guide, a downloadable version of the
 [Web TESS Viewing Tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py).
-It includes a command line executable that wraps the functions and prints the results as well as a package that allows you to call the viewing functions within your own python scripts.
-It takes the same inputs as the web tool, i.e., several options for a single source, or a list of decimal ra,dec pairs.
+It includes a command line executable that wraps the functions and prints a summary of the results as well as a package that allows you to call the viewing functions within your own python scripts.
+It takes the same inputs as the web tool, i.e., several options for a single source or a list of decimal RA,DEC pairs.

 ### Prerequisites

 Python 2.7+, astropy, astroquery, numpy, and a Fortran compiler such as GNU Fortran.
-This works best if all are consistently built in your Anaconda installation.
+This works best if all are consistently built into an Anaconda installation.
+Tested under Linux and OSX for Python 2.7 or 3.6.

 ### Installing